PhantomCybernetics/phntm_bridge_server/README.md

 ### Registering a new App

 Fetching https://bridge.phntm.io:1337/app/register registers a new App on this server and returns a JSON with generated app id and a secret key.
-This API is password protected until we have better UI.
 Individual Web UI forks and other services using this API should be considered individual apps.

 ### Server status